DataDog/kics/documentation/rules/terraform/aws/dms_endpoint_no_ssl_configured.md

 ### Description

  AWS Database Migration Service (DMS) endpoints without SSL encryption leave sensitive data exposed during transmission between source and target databases.
-When SSL mode is set to 'none', database credentials and data are transmitted in plaintext, potentially allowing attackers to intercept and capture confidential information.
-To secure your endpoints, ensure the ssl_mode parameter is set to 'require' rather than 'none' as shown below:
+When SSL mode is set to `none`, database credentials and data are transmitted in plaintext, potentially allowing attackers to intercept and capture confidential information.
+To secure your endpoints, ensure the `ssl_mode` parameter is set to `require` rather than `none`, as shown below:

 ```
 resource "aws_dms_endpoint" "example" {